 Application of Neural Networks

 Neural networks are integral to the development of machine learning and artificial intelligence applications.
 At this point, they don’t approach the cognitive abilities of a 4-year-old child.
-But, they are being used in self-driving cars, facial recognition, language translations and even artistic endeavors such as creating new colors.
+But they are being used in self-driving cars, facial recognition, language translations, artistic endeavors such as creating new colors, and large language models that power generative AI tools.

-The growth of artificial intelligence has been fueled by the lower cost of cloud computing and graphics processing units to manage the flow of images for training.
+The growth of artificial intelligence has been fueled by the lower cost of cloud computing and graphics processing units, which enable the processing of large volumes of images for training.
 The widespread availability of electronic images and other data already tagged with information makes training easier and faster.

-The capabilities to classify, cluster and make predictive decisions have boosted the integration of neural networks in science research, advertising, e-commerce, customer service, preventive maintenance and many other disciplines.
+The capabilities to classify, cluster, and make predictive decisions have boosted the integration of neural networks in scientific research, advertising, e-commerce, customer service, preventive maintenance, and many other disciplines.
 Neural networks scan images of the night sky looking for new astronomical details.
 Messaging filters intelligently separate useful and unwanted emails and voice messages.
-Linked with sensors, a predictive analytics system can predict when a hydraulic pump on a manufacturing machine will need to be serviced before it fails.
+When linked with sensors, a predictive analytics system can forecast when a hydraulic pump on a manufacturing machine will need servicing before it fails.

 Explore a Career in Data Science

-As neural networks play a growing role across research and commercial applications, the need for data scientists to create and operate them will grow as well.
-If you’re interested in data science, check out the career and degree program information available through Master’s in Data Science.
+As neural networks play a growing role in research and commercial applications, the need for data scientists to create and operate them will also grow.
+If you’re interested in data science, check out the career and degree program information available through the Master’s in Data Science.